 The new maintenance facility is now operated by UGL Rail, part of the RailConnect consortium who will be responsible for maintaining the new trains.
 John Holland, the contractor responsible for the design and construction of the maintenance facility on behalf of Transport for NSW, have now completed work and are no longer required to manage the day-to-day operations of the site.

 Minor work will continue over the coming months, including landscaping work on Orchard Road and Enterprise Drive and the construction of a drivers amenities building near the train wash building.

 This work is not expected to be noisy and will take place during standard construction hours.
 In the event that work cannot be carried out during standard construction hours, residents will be notified in advance.

 Start of operations

 Before the site is fully operational, finishing work in some areas, such as the wheel lathe and train wash buildings, is required.
-Like many projects, we are reliant on key equipment and specialist workers from interstate and overseas, and COVID-19 restrictions have prevented some personnel travel required to complete this work.
+Like many projects, we are reliant on key equipment and specialist workers from interstate and overseas, and as a result have experienced delays due to COVID-19 restrictions.

 For more information regarding employment opportunities at the maintenance facility, please visit https://www.ugllimited.com/en/work-with-us